 Particularly during an election or voting period, it is critical that there not be any endorsement of political candidates or issues that are appearing on the ballot, even if those are moral issues that are up for vote.
 In that regard, we ask that a political candidate running for office not be a guest on your program.
 As for moral issues appearing on the ballot, teaching the scriptures is one thing; referencing it from a political or voting perspective is another.
 Simply stated, our radio station is not a political platform.
 If there is any question about what you would say being political in nature, don’t say it.
-Instead, call Roger Manning at 522-2277.
+Instead, call our station management to discuss whether what a topic or conversation is appropriate.
 Do you have someone in mind or a concern that would need clarification?

 What does it cost for a broadcast?

 That depends.
-(Please call Roger Manning at 522-2277 for rates.)
+Please call us at 304-525-5141.
 We custom tailor our radio station to your needs.
 Please tell us what you would like to have in the way of a radio ministry.
 Then let’s determine the needed funding.
 Finally, let’s decide what each of us needs to do to make what you want a reality.
 That would be all right with you, wouldn’t it?